-If you are even a month old in the world of mobile application development, the probability of you have not heard of the concept of Technology Stack is very minimal.
+If you are even a month old in the world of mobile application development, the probability that you have not heard of the concept of Technology Stack is very minimal.

 No matter what mobile app development process you are planning to follow, it would never turn fruitful until you get together a set of robust technology stack.
-Technology Stack is what decides the future of a software product.
+Technology Stack is what decides the future of a software product and the type of mobile app decides the funding by investors.

 Well, we will get to the exact definition of tech stack in a while.
 For now, here’s the snippet – The present and future of your mobile app depends on nothing but your mobile app technology stack.

-Defining the technology stack at an early stage help entrepreneurs achieve their ultimate business objectives much more easily.
+Defining and choosing the technology stack for app development at an early stage helps entrepreneurs achieve their ultimate business objectives much more easily.

-In this article, we will be looking into the concept of technology stack for mobile application in more detail, while throwing the light on the importance of knowing the technology stack that your mobile app would be based on.
+In this article, we will be looking into the concept of technology stack for mobile application in more detail, while throwing the light on how to choose the best tech stack for your mobile app.
 We will also talk about the tech stacks that power the apps on the basis of their type.

 But first things first.